actions/actions-runner-controller/README.md

       repository: USER/REO
       serviceAccountName: my-service-account
       securityContext:
-        fsGroup: 1447
+        fsGroup: 1000
 ```

 ### Software installed in the runner image

 The GitHub hosted runners include a large amount of pre-installed software packages.
-For Ubuntu 18.04, this list can be found at <https://github.com/actions/virtual-environments/blob/master/images/linux/Ubuntu1804-README.md>
+GitHub maintain a list in README files at <https://github.com/actions/virtual-environments/tree/main/images/linux>

-The container image is based on Ubuntu 18.04, but it does not contain all of the software installed on the GitHub runners.
+This solution maintains a few runner images with `latest` aligning with GitHub's Ubuntu version.
+Older images are maintained whilst GitHub also provides them as an option.
+These images do not contain all of the software installed on the GitHub runners.
 It contains the following subset of packages from the GitHub runners:

 - Basic CLI packages
 - git (2.26)